MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

-Change the value of a to see how this function works.
+Change the value of `a` to see how this function works.
 The statement `elif` means “else if”, and all of the conditional statements must end in a colon.

-The `if` statements in the function `yearly_data_arg_test` check whether there is an object associated with the variable names `start_year` and `end_year`.
+The `if` statements in the function `csvs_by_year` check whether there is an object associated with the variable names `start_year` and `end_year`.
 If those variables are `None`, the `if` statements return the boolean `True` and execute whatever is in their body.
 On the other hand, if the variable names are associated with some value (they got a number in the function call), the `if` statements return `False` and do not execute.
 The opposite conditional statements, which would return `True` if the variables were associated with objects (if they had received value in the function call), would be `if start_year` and `if end_year`.

-As we’ve written it so far, the function `yearly_data_arg_test` associates values in the function call with arguments in the function definition just based in their order.
+As we’ve written it so far, the function `csvs_by_year` associates values in the function call with arguments in the function definition just based in their order.
 If the function gets only two values in the function call, the first one will be associated with `all_data` and the second with `start_year`, regardless of what we intended them to be.
 We can get around this problem by calling the function using keyword arguments, where each of the arguments in the function definition is associated with a keyword and the function call passes values to the function using these keywords: